Victoric3/EulaIQ-server/README.md

 # Backend-realblog
-  nodejs backend for a blogging app
+  nodejs backend for a cbt + blogging app